When Was The Element Krypton Discovered

 Space Propulsion Strategies

 For space propulsion applications, the choice between krypton and xenon depends on mission requirements and budget constraints.
-While xenon offers higher thrust efficiency, krypton's lower cost and greater availability make it a viable alternative for long-duration missions.
+Day to day, while xenon offers higher thrust efficiency, krypton's lower cost and greater availability make it a viable alternative for long-duration missions.
 Optimize the design of ion thrusters to maximize the utilization of krypton propellant and minimize energy consumption.

 Consider also the long-term effects of krypton ion bombardment on spacecraft components.
 The accelerated ions can cause erosion and damage to surfaces, which can degrade the performance and lifespan of the spacecraft.
 Implementing protective coatings and shielding can help to mitigate these effects.